 The farmers here typically support not only their own immediate family, but often extended family members, too.
 They own a small amount of inherited land, which they farm to grow cash crops and for their own subsistence, and they normally have a couple of cattle, goats, a donkey and some chickens.
 Those who have more money may own a camel.
 These animals are not just seen as food, but as a currency.
 They are an investment, and they provide for the family in many more ways than just food.
 They use the larger animal’s dung for fertiliser that they spread on their crops.
 This is incredibly important for maintaining the fertility of the soil.
 A farmer told me that the land feeds the animals and the animals feed the land, without both neither can exist.
 They may also use it to plaster their houses and as fuel for cooking.
 The ox plough the fields at harvest time and the donkeys carry products to and from the market, as well as water from the springs.
 Yet, in the dry season, when there is no rain for around 6 months, farmers often had to sell their livestock as they could not afford to feed them.
 As one farmer said: “you can re-sow plants but you will never get the same animal back”.
 But in hard times, when they could not even afford to feed themselves, the animals gave a little money that could keep them going until the first small rains of March, when crops start to grow again.

 Getting the right price

-The community of farmers that I met spoke of their livelihoods with ambitions and pride at being able to have an income from their land where once they struggled.
-They all said they felt the effects of climate change and that the first part of the rains was noticeably getting smaller but they hoped that with these water harvesting structures the effect will not nearly be so great.
+The community of farmers that I met spoke of their livelihoods with ambition and pride at being able to have an income from their land where once they struggled.
+They all said they felt the effects of climate change and that the first part of the rains was getting noticeably smaller, but they hoped that with these water-harvesting structures, the effect will not nearly be so great.